-Provisions may be charged as an expense to the appropriate service line in the Comprehensive Income and Expenditure Statement in the year that ESPO becomes aware of the obligation, and are measured at the best estimate at the balance sheet date of the expenditure required to settle the obligation, taking into account relevant risks and uncertainties.
+Provisions may be charged as an expense to the appropriate service line in the Comprehensive Income and Expenditure Statement in the year that ESPO becomes aware of the obligation, and are measured at the best estimate at the balance sheet date of the expenditure required to settle p.
+Provisions, Contingent Liabilities and Contingent Assets (continued)

+the obligation, taking into account relevant risks and uncertainties.